build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 9. Set the OCSP URL on your CA:
     * Under **Certification Authority (Local)**, right-click the underlying CA (e.g. ENTCA1), select **Properties**, select **Extensions** tab.
     * Under **Select extension:**, change to **Authority Information Access (AIA)**, select **Add…**
-    * For **Location:** enter the URL that includes the DNS name you noted previously in Step 4 above with /ocsp at the end: `http://ocsp.mydomain.com/ocsp`
+    * For **Location:** enter the URL that includes the DNS name you noted previously in Point 4 above with /ocsp at the end: `http://ocsp.example.com/ocsp`
 ![Image demonstrating adding a OCSP URL into the CA ](./images/09-adding-OCSP-url-into-ca.png)
     * Select **OK**, check the box **Include in the online certificate status protocol (OCSP) extension**.
 ![Image showing the properties on the CA and specifically the new OCSP URL you added and a checkbox "Include in the OCSP extension" that you need to check](./images/10-properties-on-CA.png)